Docky37/alerts/readme.md

 - the OPS endpoints comunityEmail/{city} and phoneAlert/{firestation} (since v1.0).

+- the administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord (since v1.1).

 It also contains actuators (health, info & metrics).

-The data are saved in alerts_prod DB or alerts_tests DB (user 'root' / mdp 'rootroot') that contains persons and address tables.
+The data are saved in alerts_prod DB or alerts_tests DB (user 'root' / mdp 'rootroot') that contains persons, address and medical_records tables.

 ### The person endpoint
 **GET - http://localhost:8080/person**   >>> returns the list of persons recorded in DataBase.